Collisions of red giants in galactic nuclei: Discussion

 \subsection{Interaction of gas cloud with supermassive black hole}

 In addition to the burst caused by the stellar collision (see \S~\ref{subsec:observables}), there would be a subsequent burst due to accretion onto the nearby SMBH.
 As a result, the overall shape of the luminosity would be that the stellar collision creates the first peak with $L\gtrsim 10^{42}$ erg/s which decays, followed by a sharp rise to Eddington due to accretion onto the BH, possibly remaining at that level for up to years until the captured gas is accreted onto the BH.
 We will examine the observables from the BH-cloud interaction by considering two cases, 1) Case 1. no-decelerating expansion (\S\ref{subsubsec:dec}) and 2) Case 2. decelerating expansion (\S\ref{subsubsec:nodec}).
+For simplicity, we assume that the center of mass motion of the collision product is moving sufficiently slowly compared to the cloud expansion speed, which would be relevant for head-on equal-mass collisions.
+In addition, we make a crude assumption that the gas cloud is expanding spherically.
+However, in reality, the collisions product can have a non-negligible coherent motion compared to the SMBH and the shape of the gas cloud would be deformed by the tidal force of the SMBH.
+These will be studied in detail in a follow-up project.
 And we will discuss the astrophysical implications for BHs in \S\ref{subsubsec:bhimplication}.